 Worker co-operatives help to address inequality because the ratio of highest- to lowest-paid is far lower than in conventional businesses.
-They encourage people who would not become business owners on their own, to own a business collectively with others.
-These factors are important for youth, women, and members of minority communities.
+They encourage people who would not become business owners on their own to own a business collectively with others.

-"One recent study showed that worker-owned firms were much more successful at attracting and retaining young workers and greatly improved their incomes, household wealth and job tenure.5 Another study showed that lower-income workers (particularly workers nearing retirement) in worker-owned firms had dramatically higher household wealth, and employee ownership significantly narrowed the gender and racial wealth gap.6"
+"One recent study showed that worker-owned firms were much more successful at attracting and retaining young workers and greatly improved their incomes, household wealth and job tenure.6 Another study showed that lower-income workers (particularly workers nearing retirement) in worker-owned firms had dramatically higher household wealth, and employee ownership significantly narrowed the gender and racial wealth gap.7"

-We will seek to focus attention on Indigenous communities, minorities, rural communities, and populations with precarious employment, including women and youth.
+We will seek to focus attention on Indigenous communities, minorities, rural communities, and other populations with precarious employment, including women and youth.